National Foundation for Women Legislators: Organization

+Annual Conference

 The NFWL Annual Conference is a national forum designed to encourage the building of alliances among elected women, industry leaders, and issue experts.
-The Conference fosters a safe environment for sharing ideas, discussing current events, and learning about new initiatives and programs through plenary sessions, workshops, roundtables and policy committees.
-The goal of the Annual Conference is to intellectually equip elected women to mold public opinion and prepare for legislative debate.
-Presentations throughout the Conference offer elected women new perspectives and innovative ideas that may inevitably lead to policy resolutions and legislation in their respective states.
+The conference fosters a safe environment for sharing ideas, discussing current events, and learning about new initiatives and programs through plenary sessions, workshops, roundtables and policy committees.
+The goal of the annual conference is to intellectually equip elected women to mold public opinion and prepare for legislative debate.
+Presentations throughout the conference offer elected women new perspectives and innovative ideas that may inevitably lead to policy resolutions and legislation in their respective states.
 As a non-partisan organization, NFWL does not take ideological positions on any current issue, but rather exists to assist women leaders in the process of issue education, networking, re-elections, and leadership.

-NFWL's Annual Conference is unique because a majority of the elected women who attend the Conference are given scholarships to support their presence.
-As a result, NFWL garners high attendance rates at all Conference events.
+NFWL's Annual Conference is unique because a majority of the elected women who attend the conference are given scholarships to support their presence.
+As a result, NFWL garners high attendance rates at all conference events.
 This allows NFWL's supporters to have direct access to elected women from across the country in a variety of settings.